novuhq/novu/docs/docs/platform/subscribers.md

 ### Updating subscriber credentials

-In case the user want to use chat channel, he will need to set the credentials that needed to be authenticated with.
+Users who wish to use chat channels will need to set their credentials to be authenticated.

 ```typescript
 import { Novu, ChatProviderIdEnum } from '@novu/node';